johyexson/Data_Cleaning_with_Python/README.md

 # Data_Cleaning_with_Python
 ![](Intro_Image.png)

-# Data Overview
+# Data Source
-The dataset contains multiple rows and columns...
+The data was gotten from Maven Analytics Data Playground.
+The customer churn data includes details about customer demographics, location, services and current status.
+It consists of multiple tables, 7043 records and 34 fields stored in a csv file.
+[Link](https://mavenanalytics.io/data-playground?search=customer%20churn)
 # Process
 - Importing the data cleaning package and loading the dataset for wrangling and transformation
 ```python